mohammedsouleymane/logseq/pages/ngui.md

 	  ---
 	- ## **2.
 Defining Gestures and Their Types**

 	  At the heart of the lecture is a clear definition: a gesture is a form of non‐verbal or non‐vocal communication where visible bodily actions (such as movements of the hands, face, or other parts) convey specific messages.
-Drawing from A. Kendon’s work, the presentation explains that gestures can be separated into three functional groups:
+Drawing from A. Kendon’s work, the presentation explains that gestures can be separated into three functional groups: semiotic, ergotic, epistemic
 	- **Semiotic Gestures:** These are used explicitly to communicate meaning.
 Within this group, further classifications are given:
 		- **Symbolic Gestures (Emblems):** Culture-specific signs like the “OK” sign that hold a single, clear meaning.
 		- **Deictic Gestures:** Pointing actions that direct attention to a location or object.